Vatix logo

 Regular check-ins maintain contact with lone workers.
 If a lone worker needs to call for help in an emergency, they can call their buddy who is on duty to come to their aid or call for emergency help.

 One of the most significant advantages of buddy systems is that they utilise an employee’s personal mobile phone or a company-issued one, which means employers don’t need to invest in additional equipment.
+These programs are often favoured because they leverage familiar tools and can be easily adopted by current staff.

 So, if buddy systems are easy to implement and cost-efficient, why do we advise against relying on buddy systems to protect your lone workers?
 It’s because buddy systems have four major shortcomings when it comes to monitoring lone workers remotely.